 Bookstart is a national scheme for pre-school children; it aims to help families discover the fun and excitement of sharing books together.
 Bookstart Baby packs are for every child before their first birthday.
-They are gifted by health practitioners and start children on their reading journey.
+They are gifted by Registrars when parents register a new born, and they start children on their reading journey.
 Bookstart Treasure packs are for every three to four year old.
-The are gifted from your child's pre-school setting.If you have not received a Bookstart pack please contact your local library for more information or email: email@example.com.
+They are gifted from pre-school settings and libraries.

 Bookstart for every child, in addition there are also packs for children who need extra support to develop a love of books and reading:

 - Booktouch - for children aged 0-5 who are blind or partially sighted